-1: Services a 1: Services and knowledge support for COVID adaptation Context A significant challenge for business survival in the context of COVID-19 is the ability to operate within the evolving regulatory environment with ever changing customer behaviours.
-To remain viable, organisations must adapt their practices and be COVID-secure.
+SERVICES AND KNOWLEDGE SUPPORT FOR COVID-19 ADAPTATION Context A significant challenge for business survival in the context of COVID-19 is the ability to operate within the evolving regulatory environment with ever changing customer behaviours.
+To remain viable, organisations must adapt their practices and be COVID-19 secure.
 Organisations can benefit from a service that builds upon central government advice and support.
 This intervention will improve signposting to key business function support across the City Region (e.g. licensing webpages, business rate slips etc.) to more impactfully share key information (and improve uptake of support as well as data collection on support requirements).
 To do what The MCA proposes to provide employers specialist business support that will help them adapt and survive this crisis.
 This will include for example cashflow insights, HR, legal and health & safety, and health and wellbeing, particularly employee mental health.
 This is about giving employers - especially SMEs - the knowledge support they need to adapt and survive.
-It includes scaling up our business support offer, especially around specialist areas like HR, legal, company formation and structure (including cooperative models), health and wellbeing (especially mental health), and health & safety (including COVID adaptations).
+It includes scaling up our business support offer, especially around specialist areas like HR, legal, company formation and structure (including cooperative models), health and wellbeing (especially mental health), and health & safety (including COVID-19 adaptations).
 We will also provide intelligence to help companies make informed cashflow and invoicing decisions, negotiate terms and improve reliability in income projections, reducing the threat of cashflow problems to SMEs especially.
 Delivery Growth Hub, partner institutions across public and private sectors.
-Targets Support up to 10,000 firms navigate the end of furloughing/ redundancy, reduce cashflow threats, and adapt successfully to the health, wellbeing and safety challenges.
 Outcomes Arrest any decline in business stock and survival rates will improve.
 Anticipated impacts will include direct jobs created and safeguarded, and eventual sustained GVA and productivity rise.

+IRIVE SERVICES AND KNOWLEDGE SUPPORT FOR COVID

-Investment required £2m-£2.5m to provide businesses with access to specialised COVID-19 adaptation support and invoice intelligence.
-Estimated unit cost is £110 per employer.
+ions to : Investment required £2m-£2.5m to provide businesses with COVID-19 adaptation support and invoi Estimated unit cost is £110 per employ

-Requirements Requirements include: Uptake and engagement across at-risk business segments and those that would most benefit.
-Effective division of roles and responsibilities across the Growth Hub and LA capabilities to ensure support is provided at the appropriate spatial level.
-Monitoring and data collation of the delivery vehicles.
-Communication and marketing to spread awareness and uptake from business support services.
-Identification, or close working with Chambers, FSB and wider partners to identify areas of specialist support for clear signposting to.
-Alignment with central governmental objectives.
-Business support to outreach to companies who require support to access other forms of credit if terms with suppliers are restricted as a result of cash flow risk support.
+COVERY Requirements Requirements include: Uptake and engagement across at those that would most benefit.
+Effective division of roles and resp Hub and LA capabilities to ensure appropriate spatial level.
+Monitoring and data collation of the Communication and marketing to from business support services.
+Identification, or close working wit wider partners to identify areas of

+/ID-19 ent with Alignment with central governmer Business support to outreach to co to access other forms of credit if t restricted as a result of cash flow r

+ons

+ion (e.g. share

+port

+e ir legal, ;),

+ed eliability to

+rs.